uswds/uswds-site/pages/design-principles/design-principles.md

 ## Start with real user needs

 {:.font-lang-7}
-**Real user needs should inform product decisions.** Whether our audience includes members of the public or government employees, decision-makers must include real people in our design process from the beginning.
-Then, we need to test the assumptions we make and the products and services we build with real people to keep us focused on what is most useful and important.
+**Real user needs should inform product decisions.** Whether your audience includes members of the public or government employees, decision-makers must include real people from the beginning of the design process.
+Test your team's assumptions and the products and services you build with real people to keep focused on what is most useful and important.

 ### Key considerations
+The following are useful questions to ask your team as you assess users' needs:

 - Does your product or service have access to the resources necessary to perform research?
 - Who is your primary audience?
 - What user needs will this product or service address?
-- Do you use personas or other audience segment analysis techniques to connect your solutions to different segments of your audience?
+- Do you use personas or other audience-segment analysis techniques to connect your solutions to different segments of your audience?
 - How often are you testing with real people?
 - Which people will have the most difficulty with the product or service?
-- Which research methods were used?
+- Which research methods have been used, and which methods do you plan to use?
-- What were the key findings?
+- What are the key findings?
-- How and where were the findings documented?
+- How and where were are your findings being documented?

+### Practical Actions

+- **Start early.** Early in the project, spend time with current and prospective users to better understand their perspective and the context of the problem.
+- **Use a range of methods.** Use a range of qualitative and quantitative research methods (such as [18F Methods](https://methods.18f.gov/)) to determine people’s goals, needs, and behaviors.
+- **Use prototypes.** Use [prototypes](https://methods.18f.gov/make/prototyping/) to test your assumptions and solutions with real people, in the field if possible.
+- **Share your findings.** Document and share your research findings with team members, managers, and the public whenever practical.
+- **Test regularly.** As the product is being built, regularly test it with potential users to ensure it meets people’s needs.

-### Resources
+### Further reading

 #### Government resources